scottfield/note/spring/aop/aop initialization.md

   - Advice:define what's the enhancement of an aspect, and when to apply to a target object.
   - Pointcut:when to apply the enhancement to the target object
   - Advisor: contains the advice and pointcut
-  - joinpoint: any invocation point in the program,namely the methods of all objects(in Spring AOP)
+  - JoinPoint: any invocation point in the program,namely the methods of all objects(in Spring AOP)

 we can use AOP by either declarative or programmatically way.